pyscript/pyscript/GOVERNANCE.md

 ### 3.2.2.
 Keys to Successful Consensus

-**Rushing a decision**: While we want prioritize a lean and fast process, we also want to make sure that everyone express their opinions.
+**Allow Time for Decisions**: While we want prioritize a lean and fast process, we also want to make sure that everyone express their opinions.
+The process should never feel "rushed."

 **Calling for a vote too soon**: Expanding on the item above, `maintainers` should not call a vote to short-circuit an ongoing discussion that is still productive in terms of exploring ideas and feedback.
 Votes should be called only when discussion has explored the space, stakeholders have provided input and consensus hasn't been reached through the informal process